--Sally Blanchard-O’Brien, Archives Month Committee.
+-Sally Blanchard-O’Brien, Archives Month Committee, Vermont Historical Records Program.
 This is a revised version of an article that appeared originally in the History Space Column of the Burlington Free Press, printed June 5, 2016.

 Roads and bridges washed away.
 Railroad lines destroyed.
 Farmland devastated.
 And worse, 84 deaths – including Vermont’s lieutenant governor.
 The aftermath of the storm that ravaged Vermont on November 3 and 4, 1927 created an unprecedented disaster for the state.
 Heavy rains and high water deposited layers of mud and slime in homes and businesses, with losses estimated at about $25 million dollars.